Cosamentale/TemporalSpace_Documentation/Mouvement Recording.md

 # Current objective

 With our first prototype, we wanted to record users' positions in png images.
 The aim of creating these textures would be to use an AI model to generate content once users have finished interacting with the system.
-We planned to use a lightweight-gan model either to enlarge the image and thus predict a possible continuation of the movement, or to generate a new image to have a virtual double.
+We planned to use a lightweight-gan model to compare images and find the one with the most similarities (or maybe either to enlarge the image and thus predict a possible continuation of the movement, or to generate a new image to have a virtual double).

 At the moment, the image resolution (64x64 pixels) has been chosen arbitrarily, for the sole reason that it allows you to create a large set of images more quickly.
 With this resolution, it takes around 1min 14s to capture (64*64/60fps), compared with 4min 55s for a 128x128 pixel image (note that this time can double if you switch to 30 fps capture).